Fromelles (Pheasant Wood) Military Cemetery: Dedication

 The opening and dedication of Fromelles (Pheasant Wood) Military Cemetery took place on Monday 19 July 2010, to mark the 94th anniversary of the Battle of Fromelles.
 This commemorative event centred around the re-burial of the final set of remains.
 In attendance were Prince Charles and Camilla, Duchess of Cornwall; the Governor-General of Australia, Quentin Bryce; the Duke of Kent, president of the CWGC; senior military figures, including General Sir David Richards, the British Chief of the General Staff, Lieutenant General Ken Gillespie, the Australian Chief of Army, and General Elrick Irastorza, Chief of Staff of the French Army; government representatives including Lord Astor for the British Ministry of Defence and Hubert Falco for the French Minister of Defence representatives of the families of identified soldiers; as well as other dignitaries from Australia, France and the UK, and those who have worked on the project.

 A restored First World War general service wagon, drawn by horses from the King's Troop, Royal Horse Artillery transported the coffin from the original mass grave site at Pheasant Wood, through the streets of Fromelles, to the new cemetery.
 It was escorted by British and Australian soldiers.
 The coffin was then carried into the cemetery by a bearer party of soldiers from the Royal Regiment of Fusiliers, and Australia's Federation Guard.
 The dedication service then took place, which included relatives of those killed at Fromelles reading extracts from letters and diaries from the First World War.
 The coffin was then lowered into the grave, and a joint British-Australian firing party fired three volleys.
 This was followed by a minute's silence, and then laying of wreaths by Prince Charles, Quentin Bryce and the government ministers.

+Visitor Centre

+In July 2014 a museum/ visitor centre was opened immediately east of the cemetery dedicated to the Battle of Fromelles and the casualties in the cemetery.
+This contains many small artefacts and some reconstructions of life in the trenches together with personal information of many of the victims.

+Rugby Players Memorial

+A further memorial was added on the west side of the cemetery dedicated to the 133 rugby players who lost their lives in the Great War.
+Notably Herbert Bolt is buried in the cemetery.